Gilley's Saloon

 Gilley's Saloon, Dancehall and Bar-B-Que is a restaurant, bar and dance hall in Las Vegas, Nevada in the United States.
 It serves barbecue and has a Western theme.
-It's owned by and located at Treasure Island Hotel and Casino on the Las Vegas Strip.
+It is owned by and located at Treasure Island Hotel and Casino on the Las Vegas Strip.

 History

 Phil Ruffin, owner of Treasure Island Hotel and Casino, opened Gilley's in December 1999 at the New Frontier Hotel and Casino.
 It was based on Gilley's Club in Texas.
 Gilley's closed in 2007 when the New Frontier closed.

 Ruffin decided, in 2009, to reopen Gilley's.
 In April 2010, Gilley's reopened on the Las Vegas Strip at Treasure Island.